ali-izhar/anomaly_detection/experiments/README.md

   - **Raw Martingale Values:** Illustrate gradual deviations from the baseline, revealing metric-specific response patterns to structural changes.
 - **Interpretability (Bottom Rows):**
   - **SHAP Values:** Display feature importance over time, providing insights into which metrics contribute most to change detection.
-  - **Centrality Distributions:** Capture shifts in network structure, such as transitions from power-law to modified degree distributions and changes in global network properties.

 ## 2.5 Network Growth Dynamics